dariaomelkina/MacOS_drivers_instruction/README.md

 It is [officially stated](https://developer.apple.com/documentation/iokit/) by the Apple developer website, that devices supported on macOS 11 and later require DriverKit instead of I/O Kit.

-We will try both approaches, starting with the newer, more secure, and, perhaps, an easier one –– DriverKit framework.
+We will try the newer, more secure, and, perhaps, an easier approach –– DriverKit framework.

 ---